bjarkividars/531-midterm/backend/README.md

 You can upload PDF files and other documents to build your knowledge base.
 These files are processed and stored in Pinecone's vector database for efficient retrieval during question answering.

+## Direct System Control

+The PodiumPro backend directly controls your computer based on inputs from the Raspberry Pi:

+### Slide Navigation
+- The Raspberry Pi client sends joystick directional input (left/right) via the unified WebSocket
+- Backend interprets these commands as slide navigation instructions:
+  - Left/Right: Navigate to previous/next slide
+- The backend uses PyAutoGUI and AppleScript (on macOS) to directly control presentation software:
+  - Activates Figma (or your presentation application)
+  - Programmatically sends keyboard events (left/right arrow keys)
+  - Returns focus to the original application when done

+### Response Scrolling
+- When AI-generated responses are longer than the display area, the Raspberry Pi joystick can control scrolling
+- Vertical joystick movements (up/down) are interpreted as scroll commands
+- The backend uses direct system automation to control scrolling:
+  - Activates Google Chrome (or your browser)
+  - Sends keyboard events (up/down arrow keys) to control scrolling
+  - Returns focus to the original application when done
+- This allows the presenter to control the visible portion of content without touching the computer

 ## How It Works

 ![System Architecture Diagram](images/system-diagram.png)

 The system operates through the following steps:

-1. The frontend captures audio and sends it to the backend via WebSocket
+1. The Raspberry Pi client captures joystick movement for slide navigation and response scrolling
+2. Audience questions are recorded via the Raspberry Pi and sent to the backend
-2. The backend transcribes the audio using Azure's speech services
+3. The backend transcribes the audio using Azure's speech services
-3. The transcribed question is used to query the Pinecone vector database
+4. The transcribed question is used to query the Pinecone vector database
-4. Relevant information is retrieved from the knowledge base
+5. Relevant information is retrieved from the knowledge base
-5. The question and retrieved context are sent to GPT to generate an answer
+6. The question and retrieved context are sent to GPT to generate an answer
-6. The answer is converted to speech and sent back to the frontend
+7. The answer is streamed to the frontend
-7. The frontend plays the audio response

 ## Troubleshooting